 The factory where the Ragusa and Torino treats are made cannot be visited directly.
 Instead, Camille Bloch has built a visitor center right next to the chocolate factory, where you can see the production process up close.

-After a short excursion through the history of Camille Bloch and Swiss chocolate after the First World War, the tour takes you past two chocolate fountains and two snacking columns with nuts and cocoa beans.
-I recommend you hold back a bit in this area, though, because you'll regret it by the time you get to the demonstration areas at the latest
+After a short excursion through the history of Camille Bloch and Swiss chocolate after the First World War, the tour takes you past two chocolate fountains and two snack columns with nuts and cocoa beans.
+However, we recommend you keep a low profile in this area, as you'll regret it by the time you get to the demonstration areas at the latest

 Simply paradisiacal circumstances.

 Finally, in the café and store, you have the opportunity to treat yourself to more sugar bombs or even create your own personalized Ragusa gift box.
-If you'd like to try your hand at chocolatiering yourself, one of the ateliers offers the opportunity
+If you'd like to try your hand at chocolatiering yourself, there's an opportunity to do so in one of the ateliers

 Chez Camille Bloch is located in Courtelary, a village in the Bernese Jura.
 By car you can reach Courtelary in 20 min from Biel and La Chaux-de-Fonds or in 60 min from Bern and Fribourg.
 By train you can easily reach Courtelary via Biel or La Chaux-de-Fonds, followed by a five-minute walk

 Cailler is the oldest chocolate brand in Switzerland and has its origins in Vevey on Lake Geneva.
-Cailler has been shaping the Swiss chocolate landscape since 1819 and it's hard to imagine a supermarket without this name either
+Cailler has been shaping the Swiss chocolate landscape since 1819 and it's hard to imagine any supermarket without the name

 At the end of the 19th century, the new site in Gruyère - which you've probably heard of in connection with a certain type of Swiss cheese - was put into operation.
-For over 100 years, production of the endlessly varied Cailler range has taken place in this factory.
+For over 100 years, the production of the endlessly diverse Cailler range has taken place in this factory.

 What you may not have known is that Cailler merged with Nestlé in 1929.
 Also part of this empire are common names like Frigor and Fémina.

-La Maison Cailler is the Cailler Visitor Center, which was ceremoniously opened in 2010.
-In their lovingly decorated museum, you'll be guided through the history of Swiss chocolate - starting with the cocoa beans in the jungle and ending with the Swiss cows
+La Maison Cailler is Cailler's visitor center, which was ceremoniously opened in 2010.
+In its lovingly decorated museum, you'll be guided through the history of Swiss chocolate - starting with the cocoa beans in the jungle and ending with the Swiss cows

 As a little heads up, it must be said here that the first few minutes of the tour are somewhat reminiscent of a ghost train and it is not uncommon for children to start crying in the gloomy surroundings.
 In the early days of chocolate, the Aztecs were not always peaceful..